pratiksha-sawant/INFO_7374_DMA/Assignment_3/README.md

 •	Models like KNN, Logistic Regression, RandomForest Classifier, SVM and Ensemble Modeling implemented to classify customers into different segments

 ### ML as a service

+Customer segmentation performed using AWS algorithm on AWS Sagemaker which can be invoked by using REST APIs